 - Super flavorful

-- Definitely refrigerate your can of coconut milk prior to preparing this recipe – the longer the better.
+- Be sure to refrigerate your can of coconut milk prior to preparing this recipe – the longer the better.
 If your coconut flesh isn’t super solid when you go to whip it, you’ll end up with a watery fruit salad (which is fine if that’s your jam).

 - If you don’t have a stand mixer with the whisk attachment, no big deal!
 You can use a mixing bowl and a hand mixer.